marcdotson/asc-training/README.md

 type and run code.
-Two obvious differences are the integrated console (in the bottom pane by default) and the session information (in the right pane by default), which includes details of the variables and data that have been imported.
+Two obvious differences are the integrated console (in the bottom pane by default) and the session information (in the right pane by default), which includes details of the variables and data that have been loaded.

 <img src="figures/positron-01_console-session.png" style="width:90.0%"
 data-fig-align="center" />

-You can think of the console as a dedicated terminal where the code executes while the terminal (i.e., command line, also in the bottom pane by default) functions solely as a terminal with the folder you have open in the explorer *already identified as the working directory*.
+The console is where the code executes while the terminal (i.e., command line, also in the bottom pane by default) has the folder you have open in the explorer *already identified as the working directory*.
 The variables and data in the session information help you keep track of what you’re working with.